katierose1029/gsoc_blog/_posts/2017-08-01-Artist-Testing-Debugging-cont.markdown

 ---

 Tasks for 8/01/17:
-1. Testing Artist class with Traits using a Jupyter Notebook
+1. Testing `Artist` class with Traits using a `Jupyter Notebook`
-    * MPL has not been working as expected therefore delay in debugging
+    * `Matplotlib` has not been working as expected therefore delay in debugging